tjperry07/personal-site/_posts/2020-06-30-pandoc-ripple.md

 * After `ripplydoc.py` is finished move the Markdown and HTML to seperate folders.
 * Add more CSS so the local site is responsive
-* Change Ripplydoc.py to use YAML metadata.
+* Change `rippledoc`.py to use YAML metadata files.
 * Run the `build_index.js` each time the site is built.
 * Move the search on the main page.